NadiaMit/AdventOfCode2024/ReadMe.md

 - `main.py` - file: this file provides code to automatically create the needed files for each day and run the code.
 - `days` - folder: the code for each day will be in the days folder as a `dayX.py` file.
-- `inputs` - folder: all my input data for each day is saved the inputs folder as a `inputX.txt` file.
+- `inputs` - folder: all my input data for each day is saved the inputs folder as a `dayX.txt` file.
 I also have a `test.txt` file, that I use for the example input of each days puzzle.
 - `helpers` - folder: contains my `helpers.py` and `template.py` files.
 The helper files has some functions to read the input data an I am pretty sure, I will add some other helping functions if I see that puzzles will need some generic functionality more than once.
 And the template file is my base for every days puzzle.

 ## Create a Day